playgameservices/play-games-plugin-for-unity/README.md

 * (Android) no need to override/customize AndroidManifest.xml
 * (iOS) integrates into XCode build

+System requirements:

+* Unity&reg; 4.2 or above
+* To deploy on Android:
+    * Android SDK
+    * Google Play Services library
+* To deploy on iOS:
+    * XCode 4 or above
+    * Google Plus SDK for iOS
+    * Google Play Games SDK for iOS

 Note: This first release does not yet include support for multiplayer, listing friends, interactive posts, raw data access, etc.